mrjaykayy/titanic-eda/README.md

 **Interesting**<br>
 The lower classes comprised of largely males.
 As we are aware of, males have a less survival rate of only 18.9%.
 Whereas the upper and middle classes comprised of proportionally more females which could also be the underlying cause of high survival between upper and middle classes.

+## Conclusion

+The analysis suggests that gender and passenger class were the strongest predictors of survival.

+Female passengers had substantially higher survival rates than males, while first-class passengers survived at much higher rates than passengers in lower classes.

+Age also appears to have influenced survival, although the relationship was less consistent than gender and class.

 [age]: images/age.png
 [gender]: images/gender.png